 Once the bead rings meet, you will have 5-10 sec. to make adjustments to the alignment, depending on pipe size.
 Do not twist during adjustment, alignment, or insertion.

-Align the pipe and observe the cooling time (column H).
-Provide full support for at least a quarter of the cooling time.
-Full cool down must be observed before the parts are pressure tested or put into service.
+Align the pipe.
+Observe the cooling time (column H).
+Provide full support for at least a 25% of the cooling time.
+Full cool down must be observed before pressure testing or operation.